Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Phase velocity in a strong background

 \end{SCtable}

 It can be seen that the nonlinear interactions give note to themselves in a reduction of the phase velocity of the simulated waves in Figure \ref{fig:phase_vel}.
-For sufficiently large background field strengths the numerical values are in perfect agreement with the analytical predictions.
+For sufficiently large background field strengths the numerical values are in very good agreement with the analytical predictions.

-\section{Polarization Flipping -- Vacuum Birefringence}
+\section{Polarization flipping -- vacuum birefringence}

-Polarization or helicity flipping of a probe pulse propagating through a strong pump pulse is a result of vacuum birefringence.
+Polarization, or helicity, flipping of a fraction of photons in a probe pulse propagating through a strong background pump pulse is a result of vacuum birefringence.
 The origin of the effect is again the breaking of the isotropy of space by the polarization of the strong background.
 The refractive indices from above,

 generate a difference in optical path length for the probe pulse polarization components parallel and orthogonal to the pump polarization, which results in \textit{bi}refringence.
 On a microscopic level, a portion of the probe pulse's quanta flip their polarization.
-Macroscopically, the overall polarization experiences a tiny turn.
+Macroscopically, the overall polarization experiences a tiny rotation.

-A typical probe-pump scenario devised for the observation of helicity flips is sketched in Figure \ref{fig:BireSetup}.
+A typical probe--pump scenario devised for the observation of helicity flips is sketched in Figure \ref{fig:BireSetup}.
 A probe pulse propagates through a strong low-frequency pump field in which spatial isotropy is broken.
+While propagating through a pump field a fraction of probe pulse photons flips their polarization by 90\textdegree \ which results in a tiny ellipticity of an initially linearly polarized probe pulse.
 A corresponding simulation configuration showing one polarization direction is shown in Figure \ref{fig:pol_flip_initial}.

-In order to backtest the numerical solver, firstly (Subsection \ref{subsec:PolFlip-Exp}) parametric checks of the flipping probability as derived in \cite{Dinuetal2014} are performed.
+In order to backtest the numerical solver, firstly, in Subsection \ref{subsec:PolFlip-Exp}, parametric checks of the flipping probability as derived in \cite{Dinuetal2014} are performed.
 The settings given in Table \ref{tab:pol_flip_scaling} are chosen to this end with Gaussian pulses given by Equation \eqref{eq:1dgaussian} below.
-With that result being verified, secondly (Subsection \ref{subsec:extrapol}) the parametric scaling properties are made use of to attain the analytical result of a real-life calculation for a polarization flipping scenario calculated in \cite{Karbsteinetal2015}.
+With that result being verified, secondly, in Subsection \ref{subsec:extrapol}, the parametric scaling properties are made use of to extrapolate results to wavelenghts in the x-ray regime.
+This is compared to a calculation for a realistic polarization flipping scenario calculated in \cite{Karbsteinetal2015}.
 The parameters for that setup are listed in Table \ref{tab:GiesPulsParameter}.